Thai traditional games: Mon Son Pha

 Mon Son Pha (มอญซ่อนผ้า, lit.
 'Mon hides the cloth') is a traditional Thai children's game that has been played for centuries.
 It is typically played by both boys and girls and requires at least 5 players.
 The players sit in a circle and sing a background song while one player, called the "Mon", hides a doll cloth behind them.
 The other players must be careful not to be hit by the cloth.Despite its name, Mon Son Pha is not a game that is traditionally played by the Mon people as a cultural group.
 The Mon people have a cultural taboo against playing with dolls or wrapping them in ghost cloth, which has been ordered down through generations.
 However, the game may have been influenced by cultural exchange between the Mon and Thai people.
 It is not commonly associated with Mon culture, but has been passed down through generations in various parts of Thailand and is often played during the Songkran festival, which marks the Thai New Year.

 Ri Ri Khao San

 Ri Ri Khao San (รีรีข้าวสาร) is a hand-holding game that involves two players facing each other and raising their hands like a gate.
 Other players stand behind the gate and try to pass through it while the gatekeepers chant a traditional song.
-The song warns the gatekeepers to watch out for the person behind them who holds their waist and tries to pass through the gate.
 The game requires quick reflexes and teamwork, making it a fun activity for children to play together.